 Currently, Volland is able to host four residents at a time in private living spaces: The Loft, the Little House and Grimm-Schultz Farmstead.
 Most of the living spaces and studios are accessed by stairs.
 Each living space has a fully equipped kitchen and laundry facility.
 Towels and linens are provided.
 There is a utility sink in the lower level studio of the Volland Store.
 If your medium or practice is exceedingly messy, arrangements can be made.
 Please make a note in your application.

 Living and studio spaces are provided free of charge.
-A $250 stipend is provided to the two-week residents.
-A $500 stipend is awarded to the 4-week residents.
+A $500 stipend is provided to the two-week residents.
+A $1000 stipend is awarded to the 4-week residents.
 Each resident is responsible for their travel and living expenses including food, toiletries and art supplies.
+Because of the remote location, artists must have an automobile for the duration of the residency, plus a valid driver’s license.
 Artists are responsible for their own meals.
 Shared evening meals are a pleasant time for interaction and may be arranged by the residents at their discretion.

 Living Spaces –

 On the second level of The Volland Store is a place to read, write, dream, cook a simple meal, and listen to good music.
 The Loft at The Volland Store has good books, original art, a tidy kitchen, and a brick-walled bathroom with big windows.
 The light-filled space overlooks the surrounding Flint Hills as well as the gallery below.
 The Loft has good internet and is well-suited for writers, poets, and practitioners of disciplines using computer-based and research-based methods.
 Although there is currently limited studio space, we will work with visual artists to provide a space that adequately fills their needs.

 The Little House at Volland